makhlwf/Combo-generator-/README.md

 ## Usage

-1. Start the toolkit by running the following command in the toolkit's directory:
+1. Start the tool by running the following command in the tool's directory:

    ```shell
    python Main.py
    ```

-2. Choose between proxy generation, email/password generation, or exit the toolkit.
+2. Choose between proxy generation, email/password generation, or exit the tool.

 ## Options